Overview

 - The printer installs in seconds.
 You can continue installing more printers, or click My printers to confirm that the printer is now installed on your computer.

-Make sure your computer is connected to Ethernet or USC Secure Wireless (do not use USC Guest Wireless).
-Open the file you want to print, and select the printer you just added.
+When you need to print, make sure your computer is connected to Ethernet or USC Secure Wireless (do not use USC Guest Wireless).
+Open the document.
+You will be able to select any printer as long as you previously added it to your computer using PaperCut.

 Connecting to shared drives